Hannan-Ghani/A-Classroom-Monitoring-System-Using-Python-ComputerVision-and-MachineLearning/README.md

 ## GUI

 The gui was made using windows forms and was connected to the python program using C#.
+PythonOnlyScript.py was connected with the gui keeping all trained models on device.